scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The SCION Control Message Protocol (SCMP) provides functionality for network diagnostics, such as traceroute, and error messages that signal packet processing or network-layer problems.
 SCMP is a helpful tool for network diagnostics and, in the case of External Interface Down and Internal Connectivity Down messages, a signal for endpoints to detect network failures more rapidly and fail-over to different paths.
 However, SCION nodes should not strictly rely on the availability of SCMP, as this protocol may not be supported by all devices and/or may be subject to rate limiting.

 This document only specifies the messages used for the purposes of path diagnosis and recovery.
 An extended specification can be found in {{SCMP}}.

-SCMP packet authentication is also not specified here.
-It is currently still experimental so endpoints should validate link down messages ([External Interface Down](#external-interface-down) and [Internal Connectivity Down](#internal-connectivity-down)) with additional signals for reliable operations.
-These additional signals are outside the scope of this specification.
+Its security considerations are discussed in [](#manipulate-selection).

 ## General Format